pulumi/docs/content/tutorials/esc-managed-chatapp/index.md

 estimated_time: 15

 # # An optional list of collections this tutorial should be belong to.
 Collections are defined in data/tutorials/collections.yaml.
-# collections:
+collections:
-#     - some-non-existent-collection
+    - using-esc
+collections_weight: 1
 ---

 ## What are we building